 Outplacement is vital for any company or organisation implementing enforced workplace change, downsizing, retrenchment or redundancy.

-Since the introduction of the Fairwork Act the industrial relations landscape in Australia has changed dramatically, with many large and small scale organisations executive teams struggling to understand its full implications.
-Get it wrong and a company can face uncapped liabilities totaling hundreds of thousands of dollars…think about Adverse Action, OH&S and Common Law claims.
+Since the introduction of the Fairwork Act and Industrial Manslaughter laws, the industrial relations landscape in Australia has changed dramatically, with many large and small scale organisations executive teams struggling to understand its full implications.
+Get it wrong and a company can face uncapped liabilities totalling hundreds of thousands of dollars…think about Adverse Action, OH&S and Common Law claims.

 The redundancy/retrenchment process is often delegated to the human resources manager (and why not) who in many cases has not been through this process previously, and who most likely has little or no understanding/qualifications to properly manage the assignment from beginning to end.

 If something goes horribly wrong (e.g. an employee self harms or became violent to management) then the structure exists to quickly act to prevent and/or minimise these possibilities.
-Not to have these structures in place is an abrogation of duty of care to former employees, shareholders and the wider community.
+Not having these structures in place is an abrogation of duty of care to former employees, shareholders and the wider community.

 Outplacement works for the benefit of both the employer and the retrenched worker, assisting all parties to “settle down” and move ahead following this significant and traumatic event.
-Not to provide Outplacement services could therefore be viewed as reckless and irresponsible.
+Not providing Outplacement services could therefore be viewed as reckless and irresponsible.

 - Experienced and qualified counsellors skilled in enforced workplace change

-- A planned processes to address the immediate impact on employees and their families
+- A planned process to address the immediate impact on employees and their families

 - A structure to monitor individual health and reaction (particularly during the first 48 hour period)